mikuvn/basic-calculator/README.md

 this is a simple calculator coded in C that can perform the basic arithmetic operations: addition, subtraction, multiplication, and division- as well as exponential powers. it runs via terminal/command-line entries and was created to practice coding basic applications and loop-based logic.

-this calculator does not have input validation, invalid characters will terminate the program. the calculator is relatively accurate (cosndiering how floating-point computations are); answers with long or trailing decimal values may be misrepresented.
+this calculator does not have input validation, invalid characters will terminate the program. the calculator is relatively accurate (considering how floating-point computations are)- answers with long or trailing decimal values may be misrepresented.

 ## features